Kavalieri/SiK_HELL/CONTRIBUTING.md

-# Contributing to SiK HELL
+# Contributing to SiK HELL (English)

-Thank you for your interest in contributing to [Your Project Name]!
+Thank you for your interest in contributing to SiK HELL!
 Your efforts help make this project better for everyone.
 Below are some guidelines to help you get started.

 ## Table of Contents